 Invoking the comparison

-Comparisons using the Document Comparator can be invoked either from the command-line, GUI, and REST API using DCP or by using the .NET or Java API via the
+Comparisons using the Document Comparator can be invoked either from the command-line or GUI using DCP or by using the .NET or Java API via the

 compare method of a